alexanderlarsen/Saneject/README.md

 - Structs marked `[Serializable]`
 - References to `UnityEngine.Object` subclasses (`Component`, `ScriptableObject`, etc.)

-Interfaces don’t fit into any of these categories.
-They’re just contracts, not concrete data or Unity objects, so Unity has nothing it can actually write.
+Interfaces don't fit into any of these categories.
+They're just contracts, not concrete data or Unity objects, so Unity has nothing it can actually write.
 As a result, fields typed as an interface are skipped entirely by the serializer.

 #### What the Saneject Roslyn generator adds